 If t is a horizontal vertex instead, it can only be in the unit cell in the other corner as in the case before.
 By slightly modifying the snake path using an additional loop, we can also finish the path there.
-This is demonstrated in Figure 14(c) and (d).
-We can observe, that the final unit cell is now of the same parity as the starting one.
+This is demonstrated in Fig. 14c and d.
+We can observe that the final unit cell is now of the same parity as the starting one.
 Furthermore, it is entered horizontally, meaning the path finishes in a horizontal vertex.